 Vaginal inflammation

 In the case of infection-related vaginitis, increased vaginal discharge is an important sign.
 A watery, sometimes light grayish discharge indicates bacterial vaginosis, whereas thick, crumbly yellowish discharge is a sign of a fungal infection.
 Bacterial vaginosis also leads to an unpleasant fishy smell, making it easier to distinguish.
 Fungal infections usually cause intense itching.

-Certain parasites, e.g., trichomonads, cause a greenish, often foamy discharge that can smell very foul.
+Certain parasites, e.g., trichomonads, cause a greenish, often foamy discharge that can smell very bad.
 Vaginitis is accompanied by burning in the vagina, sometimes also when urinating, itching, and pain in the intimate area.
 Pain during intercourse (dyspareunia) and recurring bladder infections (cystitis) are often the result of vaginitis (colpitis).

+Vaginal inflammation